Naturopathic Medicine: A Guide to Natural Health Solutions

 The fourth principle is to identify and treat the causes of a disease, rather than just treating the symptoms.
 Naturopathic medicine seeks to address the underlying causes of a disease, such as poor nutrition or lifestyle habits, rather than just suppressing the symptoms.

-The fifth principle is that the doctor should be a teacher, educating and empowering the patient to take an active role in their own health and well-being.
+The fifth principle is that the doctor should be a teacher, educating and empowering the patient to take an active role in their health and well-being.
 Naturopathic medicine emphasizes the importance of patient education and self-care.

 The sixth principle is prevention, which involves identifying and addressing potential health problems before they become serious.
 Naturopathic medicine seeks to promote optimal health and prevent disease through healthy lifestyle choices and natural therapies.